-As stated above, students will have three days during each six-day rotation where they will not go to the STEAM studio.
-During the Explore Time, teachers will have the opportunity to flexibly group students for their individual needs.
-For instance, some students may need some extra time for a remedial or extension activity in reading or mathematics while others may need to visit the library to complete research for a project.
-We may also use this time for students to have instrumental practice.
+Also during Explore time, teachers will have the opportunity to flexibly group students for their individual needs.
+For instance, some students may need some extra time for a remedial or extension activity in reading or mathematics, while others may need to visit the library to complete research for a project.
+We may also use this time for students to attend instrumental lessons for either Strings or Band.